MrYsLab/pymata-cpx/README.md

 ## Remotely Control And Monitor A Circuit Playground Express

-Provides a simple to use API and aupports the following CPX devices:
+Provides a simple to use API that supports the following CPX devices:
 * The Buttons and Slide Switch.
 * The D13 Board LED.
 * The 10 onboard neo-pixels.